Take a closer look at both to see what benefits one medication may offer over the other.

 PPIs like Nexium and Prilosec are used to treat gastric acid-related conditions, including:

-Omeprazole (Prilosec) and esomeprazole (Nexium) are chemically similar.
-However, there are minor differences.
+Omeprazole (Prilosec) and esomeprazole (Nexium) are similar drugs.
+However, there are minor differences in their chemical makeup.

-Some studies indicate that the differences between the two drugs may offer some advantages to people with certain conditions.
+Some studies indicate that the differences between omeprazole and esomeprazole may offer some advantages to people with certain conditions.

-A study published in Digestive Diseases and Sciences found that esomeprazole provided more effective control of GERD than omeprazole at the same doses.
-According to a study published in World Journal of Gastroenterology, esomeprazole offered faster relief than omeprazole in the first week of use.
+An older study from 2002 found that esomeprazole provided more effective control of GERD than omeprazole at the same doses.
+According to a later study in 2009, esomeprazole offered faster relief than omeprazole in the first week of use.
 After one week, symptom relief was similar.

-However, in an article in American Family Physician, doctors questioned these and other studies on PPIs.
+However, in a 2007 article in American Family Physician, doctors questioned these and other studies on PPIs.
 They cited concerns such as:

 - differences in the amount of active ingredients given in the studies